-Ask for a Reply.
+Ask for a Reply

 When they do reply-and they usually will-write again.
 Compliment positive actions or encourage reconsideration of negative actions or those not taken.
-When a legislator differs from your position, his or her response may include such language as "careful study" or "keeping your comments in mind."
+When legislators differ from your position, their response may include such language as "careful study" or "keeping your comments in mind."
 These are often negative indicators and do not show commitment.
-Write back or call for clarification to let the legislator know that you are serious about the issue and are following his or her actions carefully.
+Write back or call for clarification to let the legislator know that you are serious about the issue and are following their actions carefully.

-Establish Yourself as a Resource.
+Establish Yourself as a Resource